kiwiz-dev/scrap-io-apidoc/source/index.html.md

 }
 ```

-Enrich domain, URL, email or phone with GMap Place data.
+Our API includes a powerful feature that allows you to enrich a domain, URL, email, or phone number with data from Google Maps.

+With this endpoint, you can retrieve the google places related to the data provided (domain, url, email, phone), and all their details.

 <aside class="notice">
     If the there are multiple pages, you can pass the cursor parameter to access next or previous page.